 Remove all sides of the shipping crate to allow the boiler to be moved into its installation location.
-Pick the boiler up by the lifting rings to avoid damage to the boiler enclosure.
-Use either solid 3/4" diameter black iron pipe or lifting straps to lift the boiler off its shipping crate.
 The boiler is heavy.
 At least two individuals are needed to properly handle the boiler.
-The boiler is also equipped with leveling feet that can be used to level the boiler properly on an uneven location surface.
-If surface flooring is rough, take care when moving the boiler into position, as catching the leveling feet could damage the boiler.
+The boiler is also equipped with leveling mechanisms on its casters that can be used to level the boiler properly on an uneven location surface.
+If surface flooring is rough, take care when moving the boiler into position, as catching the casters could damage the boiler.